Lehigh Coal & Navigation Company: Lehigh Navigation Company

 The company began to prepare plans and surveyed sites, and when the state legislature approved the river work in 1818, immediately hired teams of men and began to install locks, dams, and weirs, including water management gates of their own novel design.

-A brief history of the navigations beginnings as Brenckman related in 1884:
+According to a history of the navigations, authored in 1884:

 The canal head end needed a location where barges could be built and timber and coal could be brought into slack water.
-The challenge was to do it above the gap made by the east end of Mount Pisgah, a hard rock knob that towers 900 feet above the Lehigh River towns Jim Thorpe (formerly Mauch Chunk) to the towns west, and Nesquehoning to its north.
+The challenge was to do it above the gap made by the east end of Mount Pisgah, a hard rock knob that towers 900 feet above the Lehigh River towns Jim Thorpe, formerly Mauch Chunk, to the towns west, and Nesquehoning to its north.
 Both towns are built into the flanks, the traverses, of the mountain, with flats along the river banks.
 (A few decades later, railroads would follow the canals.)

 Within the next two years, White and Hazard constructed a descending navigation system that used their unique "bear trap" or hydrostatic locks, which allowed the passage of coal boats by means of artificial floods.
 The coal arrived at the head end from the mines at Summit Hill or down along the steep mule trail from near the headwaters of Panther Creek.
 It floated down the navigation; at journey's end, the barges were sold as fuel or for Delaware basin transports.